Skip to main content

 Use Parameter Names Exactly

-When calling POST /api/apps/{appId}/executions, inputs should be keyed by parameter name.
+When calling POST /v1/apps/{appId}/runs, inputs should be keyed by parameter name.
 Example:

 {